senecajs/seneca-in-practice/problems/plugin/problem.md

 ---

-When you use the Seneca framework.
-You write plugins all the time.
-They are an easy way to organize your action patterns, like the exercise that you've just done.
+When you use the Seneca framework, you write plugins all the time.
+They is an easy way to organize your action patterns, like the exercise that you've just done.